 Yes, this is the truth.
 If someone reports you to the city (a neighbor, doorman or super), depending on the language of your lease, you could be fined thousands of dollars, even for a first offense.
-And as a repeat offender, you could be thrown in jail for contempt of court and even evicted.
-Not only will you be out thousands of dollars (probably more than you made on Airbnb in the first place), but you’ll have no place to live.
-And in this town, we know how it’s nearly impossible to secure an apartment even with great references and a substantial amount of cash in the bank.
+And as a repeat offender, you could be thrown in jail for contempt of court and also evicted.
+Not only will you be out thousands of dollars (probably more than you made on Airbnb in the first place); but you’ll have no place to live.
+And in this town; we know how it’s nearly impossible to secure an apartment even with excellent references and a substantial amount of cash in the bank.

 Is it worth it to rent your apartment through Airbnb?